emmVRC/emmVRC-Risky-Function-Request/README.md

 # emmVRC Risky Function Request
 The quickest way to allow/deny is by creating a root GameObject.
-Call it `eVRCRiskFuncDisable` to disallow Risky, and `eVRCRiskFuncEnable` to allow them even if you have Game or Club tags.
+Call it `UniversalRiskyFuncDisable` to disallow Risky, and `UniversalRiskyFuncEnable` to allow them even if you have `Game` or `Club` tags.
 Otherwise you can request a world here to be added to the Risky Functions whitelist or blacklist
 Please only submit one request per world